 - the toxicity we're 'holding' onto i.e. emotional or physical and more...

 If these issues aren't addressed as well, then no matter what we eat, or what app we use, we won't release unnecessary weight.

 We are emotional (feeling) beings.

-Emotional wellbeing is equally if not more important to our well being than the food we eat, but food has an important role in creating the space for bringing us together and helping regulate our emotional wellbeing.
+Emotional wellbeing is equally if not more important than the food we eat, yet food has a pivotal role in creating the space that brings us together which helps in regulating emotional wellbeing.

 Our children (and we) need, connection, engagement and stimulation of their senses.
 As their parents we are the primary creators of experiences to expose them to these experiences and the preparation of food is a simple, everyday act that is the perfect way to create this.